 Income-tested benefits are:

 - Jobseeker support

 - Sole parent support

 - Supported living payment

 - Young parent payment

 - Main benefit equivalent assistance

-You can get the in-work tax credit if your income is from Accident compensation - including survivor payments, or paid parental leave.
+You may be able to get the in-work tax credit if your income is from accident compensation - including survivor payments, or paid parental leave.

 As long as you are working, you can get the in-work tax credit if you receive other types of income, including: